 Art lovers take note: the creative bounty of Sonoma County is on display each October, when selected artists welcome the public into their studios as part of the annual Sonoma County Art Trails event.

-The self-guided studio tour continues a long-standing tradition that recently gained new energy and sponsorship.
+The self-guided studio tour continues a long-standing tradition that gained new energy and sponsorship when the Sebastopol Center for the Arts took the reins of this fall art studio tour in 2014.

-The Sebastopol Center for the Arts now sponsors the fall Sonoma County Art Trails.
-The name is slightly different from the former ARTrails and there's a different logo, but the experience stays the same.
+The name is slightly different from the former ARTrails (which ran for more than 25 years) and there's a different logo, but the experience stays the same.

 "This event took the place of the previous fall open studio event," says Linda Galletta, executive director of the Sebastopol Center for the Arts.
 "Many of the artists who participated in ARTrails for 20-some years are participating in this new program."